defenseunicorns/pepr/docs/capabilities.md

 ## Reusable Capabilities

 Pepr has an NPM org managed by Defense Unicorns, `@pepr`, where capabilities are published for reuse in other Pepr Modules.
 You can find a list of published capabilities [here](https://www.npmjs.com/search?q=@pepr).

-You can also publish your own Pepr capabilities to NPM and import them.
-A couple of things you'll want to be aware of:
+You also can publish your own Pepr capabilities to NPM and import them.
+A couple of things you'll want to be aware of when publishing your own capabilities:

 - Reuseable capability versions should use the format `0.x.x` or `0.12.x` as examples to determine compatibility with other reusable capabilities.
 Before `1.x.x`, we recommend binding to `0.x.x` if you can for maximum compatibility.

-- `pepr.ts` will still be used for local development, but you'll need to also publish an `index.ts` that exports your capabilities.
+- `pepr.ts` will still be used for local development, but you'll also need to publish an `index.ts` that exports your capabilities.
 When you build & publish the capability to NPM, you can use `npx pepr build -e index.ts` to generate the code needed for reuse by other Pepr modules.

 - See [Pepr Istio](https://github.com/defenseunicorns/pepr-istio) for an example of a reusable capability.